capr/multigit/README.md

 ## Related efforts

-The most similar project that I was able to find is [vcsh](https://github.com/RichiH/vcsh).
+There is a very similar project called [vcsh](https://github.com/RichiH/vcsh).
-It even has a [video presentation](http://mirror.as35701.net/video.fosdem.org//2012/lightningtalks/vcsh.webm).
+It even has a [video presentation](http://mirror.as35701.net/video.fosdem.org//2012/lightningtalks/vcsh.webm), check it out.